Meet the Instructors

 Gus was named one of the “Best Teachers” in the state of Florida for 2003-2010 by Golf Digest, and has been a member of the Academy’s instructional staff for 22 years.
 An All-American Collegiate golfer at the University of Georgia, Gus placed 5th in the 1977 NCAA Golf Championship.
 He was also named to the United States All-Star Collegiate golf team that included John Cook, Scott Hoch, and Chip Beck.
 Gus continues to play competitively in PGA sectional, statewide, and national tournaments.
 Some of these events include five United States Golf Association events, three United States Amateurs, one United States Mid-Amateur, and one United States Junior.
 Gus has worked with players of all ability levels from beginners to tour players and many juniors aspiring to be collegiate players.
 Some notable people Gus has worked with are Gale Sayers, Chevy Chase, Coach Rick Pitino, and Coach Larry Brown.

 Born in Aspen Colorado, Brian spent his summers playing junior golf and winters on the mountain skiing and snowboarding.
-After relocating to Orlando, he continued to play golf but since there wasn’t any snow he developed an interest in lacrosse.
+After relocating to Orlando, he continued to play golf and also developed an interest in lacrosse.
 He progressed very fast in lacrosse and was awarded a scholarship to play in college for Florida State University.
 Brian returned to Orlando and completed his degree in psychology at the University of Central Florida.
-Brian is an apprentice with the Professional Golfers Association of America and has been training with Academy Director Fred Griffin for over two years.
-He is certified in clubfitting and club repair and completes all this work for the academy.
+Brian is certified in clubfitting and club repair and completes all this work for the academy.
+Brian works with players competing on tours such as the Florida Moonlight, European Challenge, Latino America, and the Sun Coast.
+He is a member of the Proponent Group where he attends seminars to further study the game and improve his own teaching.
+Brian is well educated in the use of the technology as he has studied under the inventor of the flightscope system and has completed research projects with Dr. Mann for the Swingmodel system.
 Brian continues his competitive spirit by playing in North Florida PGA Section events and plans to continue his education in Psychology so he can merge the mental aspect of golf with the physical swing.

 Dr. Ryan J. Caserta, Resident Golf Psychologist